 I’m proud to say, that while I’ve sweated plenty of bullets, I’ve managed to get the job done under difficult circumstances without damaging our trailer, ourselves, or anyone else property.
 Correction: without damaging anyone else’s property very much.
 There are a few bushes and shrubs between Washington State and Washington DC that may beg to differ with my technique.
 None the less, I’ve garnered a few compliments on my technique from fellow RVers watching me navigate some tricky parks.

 Hopefully, these tips will help you learn to back up like a pro and have the confidence to avoid a heart attack in the process.
+To give you a little preview of what’s to come, here are a few basic tips:

 Study the Basics